 Initially the Proposer's solution referred to where a connection point has more than one Supplier BMU.
-Through Workgroup discussion it was agreed to be changed to
+Through Workgroup discussion it was agreed to be changed to 'Connection Site' as this is an existing defined term2 within the CUSC and better represented the Proposer's intent.

-&lt;sup>1 See 'Reference Material' for the suite of the Transmission Demand Residual modifications.
+1 See 'Reference Material' for the suite of the Transmission Demand Residual modifications.